puranjay-kumar/EECS4404-Project-Part-5/README.md

 # EECS4404 Project Part 5

-dataset_wildfire folder contains the dataset

-final_model folder contains the last trained model in "tf" format.
+"dataset_wildfire" folder contains the dataset.

-forest_final.ipynb is the source code to generate the model.
+"forest_final.ipynb" is the source code to generate the model.